inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Kit, added Amazon link for LifeStraw (ASIN: B07C56LR6N).
 * ~~In Medicine, the figure 4-1 image is not available on the wiki, but is on the app.
 What's going on there?~~
 * In Medicine, added a nested list to step 4 of the open airway steps.
 Looks more readable.
+* In Medicine, replaced poisonous with venomous.
+A poisonous animal is deadly when consumed or touched, a venomous animal has a deadly bite.
 * In Water, corrected "dehydrate" typo in the fluids table (I also need to get a proper table CSS class going there)
 * In Food, added an ordered list for several lists that were marked with an asterisk including the fish poisoning list.
 * In Food, why is each paragraph numbered?
 Have the paragraphs just been copied verbatim from the original US Army FM guide?
 Some numbered paragraphs are hyperlinked so I'll leave them.